Nestor Kukolnik: Family background

 Nestor Kukolnik was born on 8 September 1809 in the city of Saint Petersburg in the family of a professor lecturing at the Saint Petersburg Teacher's College.
 His father, Bazyli Wojciech Kukolnik, belonged to the ethnic group of Rusyns (Ruthenians) and came from an old noble family.
-Graduate of Vienna University, he lectured at Poland.
+A graduate of Vienna University, he also lectured in Poland.

 In 1804, Bazyli Wojciech Kukolnik was invited to teach in Russia along with professors Ivan Orlay (Orlay János) and Mikhail Balugjanskij.
-Among his pupils were Grand Duke Constantine Pavlovich of Russia and Grand Duke Nikolai Pavlovich of Russia, the future emperor Nikolai I of Russia; Czar Alexander I of Russia granted Vasily Kukolnik an estate in the Vilno Oblast and was Nestor Kukolnik's godfather at his baptism.
+Among his pupils were Grand Duke Constantine Pavlovich of Russia and Grand Duke Nikolai Pavlovich of Russia, the future emperor Nicholas I of Russia; Alexander I of Russia granted Vasily Kukolnik an estate in the Vilno Oblast and was Nestor Kukolnik's godfather at his baptism.

 Early life and studies

-Nestor studied at the Nizhyn Gymnasium of Higher Sciences (present-day Ukraine), founded earlier by Nestor's father.
+Nestor studied at the Nezhin Gymnasium of Higher Sciences in what is now Ukraine, founded earlier by Nestor's father.
 Nikolai Gogol studied at the same institution and they both played at the school theater.
 Kukolnik's literature activity started in gymnasium, where he wrote his first verses and dramas.
 After graduating from Nizhyn Gymnasium in 1829, he gave lessons at Vilnius Gymnasium, and, in 1831, moved with his brother Platon Kukolnik to Saint Petersburg, where he served at the Ministry of Finance.

 Literary activity

-In 1833 Kukolnik's first play “Tortini” was published by Faddei Bulgarin, soon followed by fantasy drama “Torcuato Tasso”, which resulted in his reputation as a legendary playwright in the capital.
-The turning point in his literary career came in 1834, after demonstration of patriotic drama "Ruka Vsevishnego Otechestvo Spasla" (The God's Hand Saved The Motherland), applauded by the Russian Emperor Nicolas I at the play's premiere.
-Inspired by this success, the writer produces historical play “Prince Mikhail Vasilievich Skopin-Shuysky”.
+In 1833, Kukolnik's first play "Tortini" was published by Faddei Bulgarin, soon followed by fantasy drama "Torcuato Tasso", which resulted in his reputation as a legendary playwright in the capital.
+The turning point in his literary career came in 1834, after demonstration of patriotic drama "Ruka Vsevishnego Otechestvo Spasla" ("The God's Hand Saved The Motherland"), applauded by the Russian Emperor Nicolas I at the play's premiere.
+Inspired by this success, the writer produces historical play "Prince Mikhail Vasilievich Skopin-Shuysky".
 In 1836 he founded The Gazette of Fine Arts (Khudozhestvennaia gazeta) which was published in Saint Petersburg until 1842 and wrote more than two hundred articles on art.

 Kukolnik's oeuvre is diverse.
 He experimented with multiple genres and formats: novels, historical tales, criticism, poetry and even music.
 He was a friend of Mikhail Glinka, who to set some of Kukolnik's verses (Hesitation, Skylark, and Passing Song, among others) to music.
-Dizzy from his success, he proclaimed that there were only three geniuses in Russia - himself as a writer, Mikhail Glinka as a composer, and Karl Briullov as a painter.
+Dizzy from his success, he proclaimed that there were only three geniuses in Russia - himself as a writer, Mikhail Glinka as a composer, and Karl Bryullov as a painter.

 Resignation and later life in Taganrog

-In 1857 Nestor Kukolnik resigned and settled in Taganrog.
+In 1857, Nestor Kukolnik resigned and settled in Taganrog.
 There he continued his literary activity, but the public work played the key role of his life in that period.
 Nestor Vasilievich did a lot of work for education of Taganrog's society.
 It had an influence on the destiny of the city, making it into the centre of education in the South of Russia.